 Typically these coupons and vouchers offer customers a percentage discount on a product, or their entire purchase.
 Sometimes they have a monetary value instead, or they can be exchanged directly for products.
 These are all examples of redemption.

-In the world of retail and promotions, redemption is the act of exchanging a coupon, token, or some other form of promotion, for a product or discount.
+In the world of retail and promotions, redemption is the act of exchanging a coupon, token, or some other form of promotion, for a product or discount in order to save money or benefit in other terms.

 Redemption terms serve an important purpose for businesses running promotions.
 They help maximize the value of promotional campaigns by protecting against overuse.
 They do this by giving businesses better control over when and where promotions can be used.